-Type judgment : expression e has type t
+Typing judgment: expression e has type t

-$$\vdash e:t$$
+$\vdash e:t$

-Formalization of "Typing rules"
+Formalization of "Typing Rules"

-- ▶ A type judgment is valid, if it is derivable according to the typing rules. - \blacktriangleright To infer a valid type judgment J we use a deduction system. - ► A deduction system consists of a set of type judgments and a set of typing rules. - ▶ A typing rule (inference rule) is a pair $(J_1 ...
-J_n, J_0)$ which consists of a list of judgments (assumptions, $J_1 ...
-J_n$) and a judgment (conclusion, J_0) that is written as
+- A typing judgment is valid, if it is derivable according to the typing rules. - ▶ To infer a valid typing judgment J we use a deduction system. - ▶ A deduction system consists of a set of typing judgments and a set of typing rules. - A typing rule (inference rule) is a pair $(J_1 \dots J_n, J_0)$ which consists of a list of judgments (assumptions, $J_1 \dots J_n$) and a judgment (conclusion, J_0) that is written as